cusspvz/autotune.docker/README.md

     - Tunes settings every hour
     - This isn't One Shot, it will act every hour (interval also configurable)
   * Docker
-    - Removes all images that are not being used
+    - Removes all images that are not being used.
+Option disable by default `R_IMAGES=false` in Dockerfile
-    - Removes all stoped containers
+    - Removes all stoped containers.
+Option disable by default `R_CONTAINERS=false` in Dockerfile.

 ## Deploying